barryvdh/docs/artisan.md

 	$password = $this->secret('What is the password?');

-The `askWithCompletion` method can be used to provided autocompletion for possible choices.
-The user can still choose any answer, regardless of the choices.

-	$name = $this->askWithCompletion('What is your name?', ['Taylor', 'Dayle']);

 #### Asking The User For Confirmation

 If you need to ask the user for a simple confirmation, you may use the `confirm` method.
 By default, this method will return `false`.
 However, if the user enters `y` in response to the prompt, the method will return `true`.